-SIGNAL dBHL FREQUENCY Hz
+SIGNAL dBHL FREQUENCY Hz MASKING dBHL

-30dB 1kHz
+30dB 1kHz OFF

 < > < >

 This indicates that when the PRESENT key is pressed, a tone will be presented at 30dBHL at a frequency of 1kHz (1000Hz) to the designated ear.
 On start up the audiometer defaults to the left ear.